 Antique Tudor Queen Elizabeth 1st Wearing Ruff Collar Door Knocker

 Greet your guests in grand Tudor fashion with this one-of-a-kind antique door knocker!
 Featuring an intricately detailed image of Queen Elizabeth 1st wearing a signature ruff collar, this piece makes a bold statement – literally!
-Not to mention its unique style will be the talk of the town.
-That's right: Your door will be ruling the neighbourhood!
+Not to mention, its unique style will be the talk of the town.
+That's right: Your door will be ruling the neighborhood!

 - So impressive & collectible.

 - Well cast and beautifully made.

 - It is so charming, and it will look wonderful displayed on your home front or back door.

 - Elizabeth I (7 September 1533 – 24 March 1603) was Queen of England and Ireland from 17 November 1558 until her death in 1603.
 Elizabeth was the last of the five House of Tudor monarchs and is sometimes referred to as the "Virgin Queen".